SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/total.md

 #### Calculate the running total of requests

-Say you'd like to find the running total of requests from certain users.
+Say you could like to find the running total of requests from certain users.
 Running a query similar to:

 `_sourceCategory=IIS (Wyatt OR Luke) | parse "* * * * * * * * " as date, time, csmethod, cs_uri_stem, cs_uri_query, s_port, c_ip, cs_username | timeslice by 1m | count as requests by _timeslice,cs_username | sort by _timeslice asc, cs_username | total requests as running_total by cs_username`